TheAssemblyArmada/Thyme/README.md

 The easiest way to get the game to run is to place both `launchthyme.exe` and `thyme.dll` in the same directory as `game.dat`.
 You can then launch `launchthyme.exe` from the directory, or use a shortcut to `launchthyme.exe` to launch the game.
+The launcher will also pass any command line parameters on.

-Currently only the original disc based install patched to version 1.04 is supported, though adding the `game.dat` from that version to a TFD or Origin install should also allow those to work.
-When the project is complete, this restriction will not apply.
+Currently only the original disc based english language version patched to version 1.04 is supported, though adding the `game.dat` from that version to a TFD or Origin install should also allow those to work.

 ### Linux and macOS